NazimKs/Python-Project-vcard-ics/README.md

 ### Presentation:

 Here is the final project of the Python course in the L3 Computer Science program at Cergy Paris University.
-The main goal of this project is to manipulate digital business cards (vCards) and calendar events.
+The main goal of this project is to manipulate digital business cards (vCards) and calendar events (Ics).

 Through this project, we are interested in: